 Avenue of the Baobabs in Morondava Avenue of the Baobabs in Morondava

-Close to the southwestern Madagascan city of Morondava, the Allée des Baobabs always inspires open-mouthed wonder.
-Whether turned golden or silhouetted by the setting sun, these towering and unlikely giants of the plant kingdom are Africa’s most beautiful gathering of this signature tree.
+Close to the southwestern Madagascan city of Morondava, the Allée des Baobabs inspires open-mouthed wonder.
+Whether turned a golden hue or silhouetted by the setting sun, these towering giants of the plant kingdom are Africa’s most beautiful gathering of this signature tree.
 Step back to take it all in, or get up close and admire each tree’s ample girth.
-From wherever you’re standing you’ll find yourself shaking your head at the beauty of it all.
+From wherever you’re standing, you’ll find yourself awed at the beauty of it all.

 Avenue of the Baobabs Tours